Waboom AI

 TL;DR

 Australian virtual receptionist providers like ReceptionHQ, OfficeHQ, Your Phones Covered, 24x7 Direct and Offshore Business Processing either run, partner with, or actively pitch Philippines-based call centre teams.
 Cost gap is 40 to 70 percent.
 Customers usually do not realise.
 APP 8 of the Privacy Act 1988 keeps the legal liability on the Aussie business, not the Manila operator.
 ReceptionHQ MessageExpress charges $1.99 per call PAYG.
-Waboom AI runs the same job for about $0.27 per 30s call, 24/7, with no foreign human handler.
+Waboom AI runs the same job at $0.55 AUD per minute on subscription (or $1.00 per minute on a no-commitment PAYG starter pack), 24/7, with no foreign human handler.

 Your virtual receptionist might live in Manila.
 Most Aussie SMEs don't know.